The Wasserstein space of stochastic processes: Topological and geometric properties of

 where the last equality holds by optimality of $\pi$.
 A straightforward application of the triangle inequality shows that there cannot be strict inequality in \eqref{eq:interpolation process is geodesic}, and whence the claim follows. \end{proof}

-The next example illustrates that even in case of geodesics between plain processes (c.f.\ \eqref{eq:plain}) it is necessary to take into account general filtrations (instead of the generated filtrations of the processes).
+The next example illustrates that even in case of geodesics between plain processes (c.f.\ \eqref{eq:plain}) it is necessary to consider general filtrations (instead of the filtrations generated by the processes).

 \begin{example} Let $N = 2$.
 We consider two processes with paths in $\R^2$: $\fp X$ and $\fp Y$ are the plain process associated to the laws (on the path space $\R^2$)

 respectively.
 It is then easy to verify that there exists a unique constant speed geodesic and that it is given by the interpolation process of $\fp X$ and $\fp Y$ w.r.t.\ the unique $\AW_p$-optimal coupling $\pi \in \cplba(\fp X,\fp Y)$.
 This coupling sends the mass from $(1,-2)$ to $(-1,-1)$ and the mass from $(-1,2)$ to $(1,1)$.
 Therefore, at time $1/2$, $\fp Z^{\pi,1/2}$, is not a plain process, since